 Potting mix: A well draining mix composed of coco coir, perlite or vermiculite, orchid bark and worm castings.

 Fertilising: Feed your plant every other watering during the growing season or when you observe active growth.
 You can dilute fertiliser to half the recommended amount but never add more.

 Temperature: 20-25˚C. No lower than 15˚C.

 Humidity: 60% and over is ideal.
-Increasing humidity can be achieved by grouping plants together, using a humidifier or placing your plant on a tray of watered pebbles.Codiaeum variegatum is toxic, keep out of pets and children.
+Increasing humidity can be achieved by grouping plants together, using a humidifier or placing your plant on a tray of watered pebbles.Codiaeum variegatum is toxic, keep out of reach of pets and children.